Law Society of Saskatchewan

 To support access to justice, the legal profession has a proud tradition of providing pro bono legal services to the public.
 The term pro bono comes from Latin and means “for the public good”.

-Commentary 2 of section 4.1-1 of the Code of Professional Conduct notes that, “As a matter of access to justice, it is in keeping with the best traditions of the legal profession to provide services pro bono and to reduce or waive a fee when there is hardship or poverty or the client or prospective client would otherwise be deprived of adequate legal advice or representation.
-The Law Society encourages lawyers to provide public interest legal services and to support organizations that provide services to persons of limited means.”
+Commentary 2 of section 4.1-1 of the Codes of Professional Conduct notes that, “As a matter of access to justice, it is in keeping with the best traditions of the legal profession to provide services pro bono and to reduce or waive a fee when there is hardship or poverty or the client or prospective client would otherwise be deprived of adequate legal advice or representation.
+The Law Society encourages lawyers and limited licensees to provide public interest legal services and to support organizations that provide services to persons of limited means.”

 The Law Society supports the provision of pro bono legal services in several ways:

-• Insurance: the Law Society partners with the Saskatchewan Lawyer’s Insurance Association to facilitate indemnity coverage for services provided through an approved pro bono organization (Rule 1202).
+• Insurance: the Law Society partners with the Saskatchewan Lawyers’ Insurance Association to facilitate indemnity coverage for services provided through an approved pro bono organization (Rule 1202).

 • Organizational approval: the Law Society provides a process to approve pro bono organizations for the effective delivery of pro bono legal services to the public (Form C-6).